-Pet Sematary falls into the same trap as countless film remakes, trying to offer something unique and different, but in turn, straying from the original source material and the power of the story.
-Ultimately this is an unneeded remake of a classic horror film, that deviates from King’s book in a haphazard and clumsy way, leading to a disappointing final product.
+Pet Sematary falls into the same trap as countless film remakes, trying to offer something unique and different, but in turn, straying from the source material and the power of the story.
+Ultimately this is an unneeded remake of a classic horror film that deviates from King’s book haphazardly and clumsily throughout, leading to a disappointing final product.
 Some barriers are not meant to be broken; remaking Pet Sematary was one of them.
 Watch the original film or read the book instead.